 Looking for cheap flights to Cairns?
 You can find all the best return and one-way fares when booking online with Aunt Betty.

 The interstate route between Brisbane and Cairns is the airport’s busiest, with nearly 20 flights a day between the Queensland capital and ‘top end’ city.
-Virgin Australia, Qantas, Jetstar and Tigerair all make the 2 hour, 15-minute journey from Brisbane.
+Virgin Australia, Qantas, and Jetstar all make the 2 hour, 15-minute journey from Brisbane.
 Cairns also enjoys frequent service from Sydney and Melbourne, with nearly a dozen flights making the 3-hour trip.
-In addition, the Gold Coast, Adelaide and Darwin, as well as regional centres like Townville, Weipa, Mt.
+In addition, the Gold Coast, Adelaide and Darwin, as well as regional centres like Townsville, Weipa, Mt.
 Isa and Hamilton Island all benefit from direct access to Cairns, with a handful of daily flights from each.
 There are plenty of one-way and return flight options to Cairns from the west coast too.
 Whether it’s flying via Ayers Rock and Alice Springs or via one of the east coast capital cities, there are many one-stop options to Cairns.

 Don’t let its top end location fool you, there are plenty of flight options to choose from when flying to Cairns.
 The following Australian airlines operate scheduled services from cities across the country.